Skin Science

 PDRN

-PDRN is a DNA fragment derived from salmon DNA that is most often used in Asia as an injectable filler with regenerative properties.
+PDRN is a DNA fragment derived from salmon that is most often used in Asia as an injectable filler with regenerative properties.
 Its use as a topical has historically been as a post-treatment bioactive.

 Resveratrol